Wayside: A Serial Novel - Episode 4

 She narrowed her eyes.
 “And why is that?”

 “We’re North America’s first public health and safety sanctuary community.”
+Ben's eyes crinkled at the corners again, giving the telltale sign of a broad smile underneath his mask.

-“We’re a group of people from all over the globe who connected on social media during the early days of our ongoing Covid-19 pandemic.
-As government policies and guidance from health authorities shifted toward the approach of living with infectious diseases rather containing them, then stigmatized and criminalized masking as a personal protective measure, high-risk individuals were left to ‘fall by the wayside,’ as some called it.
-Those vulnerable people and their allies who chose to resist the mainstream move to accept exposure to the virus began talking to each other on social media.
+Ben straightened his posture, leaning forward slightly.
+“Well, we’re a group of people from all over the globe who connected online during the early days of our ongoing Covid-19 pandemic.
+As guidance from government and health authorities shifted toward the approach of living with infectious diseases rather containing them, then stigmatized and criminalized masking as a personal protective measure, high-risk individuals were left to ‘fall by the wayside,’ as some called it.
+In the wake of that shift, vulnerable people and their allies began talking to each other on social media.
 We found each other on Cluckr with hashtags like #CovidIsNotOver and #BringBackMasks after mandates were dropped.
-Unfortunately, many of us found ourselves subject to harassment and intimidation on that platform.
-People began deleting their accounts over concerns for their privacy and safety, so we created our own platform – Waysidr.
-As users of our app communicated their struggles with staying safe in the real world, we decided we needed to find places where we could come together and create physical communities.
-We opened our first such community last year on the campus that used to be YOLO.
-Today it is known as Wayside.”

 “Your choice of a shuttered amusement park to host this community seems rather unconventional.
 Tell me about that.”

 “We looked at a number of properties before we decided on the YOLO campus.
-Those included former military bases, school buildings, and RV parks just to name a few.
+Those included former military bases, school buildings, and RV parks, just to name a few.
 We decided on YOLO as the campus had everything we needed to move in quickly and get our community up and running.
 Between the hotels and the staff dormitory, we had modern living spaces for thousands of people.
 The entire campus is built like a little city, with commercial kitchens, retail storefronts, outdoor gathering spaces, office buildings which we’ve converted into school space and public service agencies, fiber optic internet, a security gate around the campus, and underground tunnels for emergencies and disasters.

-The park had a small infirmary, which is now our healthcare center where our residents go for primary and emergency care.
-As we grow in size, we’ll apply to the state for a certificate of need to build a larger hospital where we can address the acute and long-care needs of our community.”
+Aileen Chatleigh gave a curt nod.
 “What would you say to people who call you a separatist society?”

-“Don’t you think that’s a radical move?
-Some of your critics think it’s extreme to establish a separatist society shut off from the rest of the world.”
+“Don’t you think that’s a radical move?"
+She challenged him.
+"Some of your critics think it’s extreme to establish a separatist society shut off from the rest of the world.”

-“I’d disagree with them, and I’d question their integrity.
-If they didn’t care about us living separate lives in isolation before we moved here, they shouldn’t have a reason to criticize us coming together as a community now.
-And I’d correct their misinformation.
+“If they found it acceptable for us to live separate lives in isolation before we moved here, they shouldn’t have a reason to criticize us forming our own physical community.
+And I’d like to correct some misinformation.
 We aren’t shut off from the rest of the world at Wayside.
 We’re a gated community, but our residents are free to come and go as they please.
-We welcome visitors as long as they have a sponsor, and agree to complete a 10-day quarantine on-site at the Gateway Lodge, a hotel we renovated for that purpose.
+We welcome visitors as long as they have a sponsor residing in our community, and agree to complete a 10-day quarantine on-site at the Gateway Lodge, a hotel we renovated for that purpose.
 As long as they test negative for a panel of infectious diseases when their quarantine period is up, they’re free to enter Wayside to visit their sponsor.
 We expect them to abide by our indoor masking agreement, of course.”

 “That must be costly.
 How do those people contribute to the community?”